TABLE OF CONTENT

 The 12-volt rechargeable battery system offers your child continuous riding for up to an hour most of the time, so their ride can continue.
 The battery packs of an electric scooter are made up of several individual cells that are assembled together.

 The batteries are the “gas tank” of the electric scooter.
 They store the energy used by the electric motor and other accessories.
-Batteries are rated in watt-hours which measures their capacity, and battery capacity is one of the essential factors in determining the electric scooter range.
+Batteries are rated in watt-hours, which measures their capacity, and battery capacity is one of the essential factors in determining the electric scooter range.

 Charging the electric scooter is very simple.
 Insert one end of the battery charger into the charging port on the scooter and the opposite end of the charger into a wall outlet.

-- Elbow pads
+• Elbow pads

-- Gloves
+• Gloves

-- Helmet
+• Helmet

-- Horn
+• Horn

-- Knee pads
+• Knee pads

-- Lights
+• Lights

-- Protective pants and jackets
+• Protective pants and jackets

 The Push-To-Go technology, thumb-activated throttle, and rear foot brake are a Pulse Performance Electric Scooter’s bonus safety features.

 Maintain your Pulse Performance Electric Scooter properly to avoid any damage not covered by the warranty.
-This limited warranty would be void if the product was used in a way other than for transportation or recreation, altered in any way, or used for rental use.
+This limited warranty would be void if the product were used in a way other than for transportation or recreation, altered in any way, or used for rental use.
 The manufacturer will not be responsible for incidental or consequential loss or damage due indirectly or directly to the use of this product.

 Pulse Performance Products™ does not provide or offer an extended warranty.
 However, If you have purchased an extended warranty, the retailer from which the scooter was purchased must honor it.
 In order to use it, please retain your original sales receipt and product serial number for future reference.

-back to menu ↑Review of the Pulse Performance Electric Scooter
+Review of the Pulse Performance Electric Scooter

 As a result, The Pulse Performance Electric Scooter would be a great gift for any young child celebrating a birthday, Christmas, or any other occasion.
 It is easy to handle, does not have too much speed, and the battery holds a charge for almost an hour.